istir/qmk_firmware/readme.md

 ### Future development plans

 - Double tap home for a screenshot
-- Instead of capping brightness (like now, it's 80* whatever percent), it would be a better idea to change the brightness and then let increase it
 - Remove breathing animation on Caps or change it so it begins only when swapped to it
 - RGB reacting to changing Hue/Saturation
 - RGB preset on layers